ApostolisPat/PlatformAutomateRelease/readme.md

 - **Lesson-Specific Data:** Manages DLOs and logs per lesson folder for easy organization.
 - **Dummy DLO Generation:** Supports creation of dummy DLOs for testing and validation.
 - **Customizable Automation:** Easily extendable with new JS scripts for additional platform actions.
+- **Flexible Logging:** Per-lesson logs and error reports for traceability.

 ---